msveshnikov/cyberia/docs/product_owner_recommendations.md

    experience metrics.

-By focusing on these priorities and addressing potential risks, we can build a solid foundation for IsoCraft.online and set ourselves up for successful future iterations.
+By focusing on these priorities and addressing potential risks, we can build a solid foundation for Cyberia.fun and set ourselves up for successful future iterations.